vaarajakogila/Analog-Clock/README.md

 # Analog-Clock
 An interactive analog clock application built in Java using Swing for graphical representation.

-**Overview:**
+### Overview:

 This project implements a graphical analog clock that displays the current time with hour, minute, and second hands.
-It provides a visual representation of time in a traditional analog format, enhancing user experience with a simple and intuitive interface.
+It provides a visual representation of time in a traditional analog format, enhancing user experience with a simple and intuitive interface.It allows user to set the alarm and start stopwatch as well as stop stopwatch.

 ### Features: